rish987/trackswitch-manuform/README.md

 #### Solder the MCU Probes

-On each row/column probe, slide on a length of heat shrink tubing to cover both the hook on the end and the male end of a jumper wire.
+On each row/column probe, slide on a length of heat shrink tubing to cover both the hook on the end and the plug end of a jumper wire.
-Using male-female-end jumper wires, solder the male ends into the hooks that you made at the end of each row/column probe, and use your heat gun to insulate this connection with the heat shrink tubing, leaving you with:
+Using plug-socket-end jumper wires, solder the plug ends into the hooks that you made at the end of each row/column probe, and use your heat gun to insulate this connection with the heat shrink tubing, leaving you with:
 <!--
 ![Soldered probes](images/soldered-probes.png)